 The Importance of Writing a Will

 For mixed-nationality couples, having a Will is not just a legal formality, but a crucial step in securing their spouse’s inheritance rights.
-When couples have different nationalities, the complexity of their estate planning increases due to varying legal requirements and tax implications across different countries.
+When couples have different nationalities and potentially different domicile statuses, the complexity of their estate planning increases significantly due to varying legal requirements and tax implications across different jurisdictions.

 Protecting Your Spouse’s Inheritance Rights

 Having a Will ensures that your spouse is protected and provided for according to your wishes.
-Without a Will, the distribution of your estate will be governed by the laws of the country where you reside, which may not align with your intentions or the needs of your spouse.
+Without a Will, the distribution of your estate will be governed by the intestacy rules of England and Wales — and these rules were not designed with mixed-nationality couples in mind.

 Common Misconceptions About Wills